strimzi/strimzi.github.io/_posts/2023-10-02-kafka-consumer-client-essentials.md

 * `BOOTSTRAP_SERVERS_CONFIG` for connection to the Kafka brokers.
 This picks up the value of the `BOOTSTRAP_SERVERS` constant.
 * `CLIENT_ID_CONFIG` that uses a randomly generated UUID as a client ID for tracking the source of requests.
 * `ENABLE_AUTO_COMMIT_CONFIG` to disable automatic offset committing by Kafka.
 We will control offset commits in our application.
-* `AUTO_OFFSET_RESET_CONFIG` to define the starting point for consuming messages when no committed offset is found for a partition.
+* `AUTO_OFFSET_RESET_CONFIG` to define the starting point for consuming messages when no committed offset is found for the configured group ID and assigned partition.
 * `KEY_DESERIALIZER_CLASS_CONFIG` and `VALUE_DESERIALIZER_CLASS_CONFIG` to specify deserializers that transform message keys and values into a suitable format.
 In this case, we'll specify the `ByteArrayDeserializer` because it simply represents the keys and values as bytes without further transformation.